 The Wadden Center offers a unique experience of the UNESCO World Heritage the Wadden Sea.
-This sea dominated by sandbanks, salt marshes, and mudflats, once was a source of disasters, is a wildlife resort now.
+This sea dominated by sandbanks, salt marshes, and mudflats, once a source of disasters, is a wildlife resort now.
 The main theme of a permanent exhibition in the Wadden Center is the survival of the Dutch in the Delta through the centuries with a view to a future of climate change and sea-level rise.
 The closure of the Zuiderzee by a 30-kilometer long dike in 1932 – the Afsluitdijk – is documented in a permanent exhibition.
 This dike, protecting the north and the center of the Netherlands against disastrous floods, is one of the absolute highlights of the struggle of the Dutch against the sea.

 Water Museum Arnhem | Escape Room Waterproof Arnhem

-The Water Museum in Arnhem is a nice museum about the handling and production of fresh water in Holland.
+The Water Museum in Arnhem is a unique and very nice museum about the handling and production of fresh water in Holland.
 There are a lot of activities for children.
 They will have a great time doing tests with magic water; crawling through some sort of sewer; solving riddles and making their own shampoo.
-The climax of your visit could be your struggle to get out of the Escape room “Waterproof”.
+The climax of your visit could be your struggle to get out of the Escape Room “Waterproof”.
 Do bring boots with you and some spare clothes.
 You and your children might get wet while learning about water management in the Netherlands.
 This very special Water Museum is located in the beautiful and trendy park Sonsbeek, Arnhem.

 Escape Room Waterproof at the Water Museum Arnhem

 Escape room Waterproof is located in the lowest point of the area and it has been controlling fiercely for days.
 Can you crack the codes in time and keep your feet dry?
 Put on your wellies and get going!